Iraqi battle for Mosul prompts fears of more sectarian violence

 Mosul operation: Iraqi-led forces push toward key city

-People flee the area of Mosul, Iraq, on Tuesday, November 15.
-An Iraqi-led offensive was launched in October to reclaim Mosul, Iraq's second-largest city and the last major stronghold for ISIS in the country.
+An Iraqi woman holds her child after crossing the Tigris River on Saturday, November 19, in the village of Tall Adh-Dhahab.
+Civilians are fleeing Mosul after an Iraqi-led offensive began in October to reclaim Iraq's second-largest city and the last major stronghold for ISIS in the country.

 Mosul operation: Iraqi-led forces push toward key city